 Congratulations to your son or daughter for successfully completing 5th grade.
 I am certain that each of them will be successful next year as well.

-Feel free to email me at firstname.lastname@example.org, if you have questions.
+I have also posted this letter on my school blog for you to access all summer long if needed.
+Feel free to email me at email@example.com, if you have questions.
 I will be checking my email over the summer months from time to time.
 Have a great summer and happy reading!

 Summer Reading for Rising Sixth Graders